 Card Games Keep ADHD Children Engaged

-While not all card games are suitable for children with ADHD, there are a few simple card games that keep ADHD children engaged and help them train their focus and memory skills.
+While not all card games are suitable for children with ADHD, there are a few simple card and board games that keep ADHD children engaged and help them train their focus and memory skills.
 Here are a few card games that are a good match for ADHD children:

 - Egyptian War: Also known as Egyptian Ratscrew, Egyptian War is a matching card game that relies on speedy reflexes to slap down on pairs of cards to accumulate the entire deck to win the game.
 In general, children love games where they get to slap at each other as part of the rules but be sure that any slapping involved in the game doesn’t get too competitive or violent.
 (Source: Bicycle Cards)